Spectrum and low-temperature bulk properties of triangular quantum spin liquid candidate NaYbSe$_2$: Ac susceptibility

 \subsection{Additional data}

 Figure \ref{fig:ac_zerofield_highT} shows the temperature-dependent AC susceptibility at zero magnetic field up to higher temperatures than in the main text Fig. 4.
 Paramagnetic behavior is evident up to 500~mK, with no phase transitions visible.

-Figure \ref{fig:ac_zerofield_fitting} shows susceptibility to estimate the gap of the low-temperature drop in susceptibility, which we find to be 2.1~$\mu$eV.
+Note that with this higher excitation field, there appears to be sample heating which shifts the susceptibility downturn lower in temperature and makes it asymmetric (which we initially misinterpreted as a gap).

 Figure \ref{fig:ac_HF_PD} shows additional temperature-dependent NaYbSe$_2$ susceptibility data for applied fields between 1~T and 12~T. For field applied along $c$, there are no clear features in the data indicating phase boundaries.
 For field along $a$, there are several kinks and discontinuities.
 The phase diagram from temperature and field dependent susceptibility features is plotted in panel (c) of Fig. \ref{fig:ac_HF_PD}.